 I’ve built a career on making complicated ideas easy for everyone to understand.
 I’m excited to bring that talent to our city council.
 I can be a bridge between the city leaders and everyday people.

-I’m also a mother of three, and a 20-year Carroll county resident who has lived in Carrollton for the last 12.
+I’m also a mother of three teenagers, and a 20-year Carroll county resident who has lived in Carrollton for the last 12.
 My experiences raising kids here has shaped my perspective.

 Three years ago, we moved from an outlier subdivision to the Rome Street area.
 For the first time in our lives, my kids were in walking distance of bike lanes, sidewalks, parks, and people-friendly crosswalks.
 We felt safer and more connected with our neighbors, and closer to community activities.
 Our street had a 200 year-old oak presiding over the neighborhood.
 We had shaded places to sit, ride bikes and walk to stores.
 We didn’t have to spend all of our time in the car.

 For an average working family, these little things added to a dramatic upgrade in our quality of life.
 This shaped the perspective that I want to bring to the city council.

 I want to ensure that the city continues to move in this direction.

 Quality of life upgrades go hand in hand with economic growth.
 Small, incremental changes drive business investment, tourism—and the next generation of home buyers.
 That’s why I support: